Maine shooting suspect Robert Card found dead after 2-day manhunt, officials say

 The suspect, a member of the U.S. Army Reserve, had recently reported experiencing mental health issues, including hearing voices, and threatened to shoot up a military base in Saco, a law enforcement bulletin seen by CBS News said.
 In July, he started "behaving erratically," a New York Army National Guard spokesperson told CBS News, and he was committed to a mental health facility for two weeks.

+About 80 FBI agents were working with state and local law enforcement in the search, Maine Sen. Susan Collins said at a news conference Thursday evening.

-Several communities in the area spent the days since the shooting under shelter-in-place warnings, with schools canceled and residents urged to stay indoors.
-The shelter-in-place orders were lifted earlier Friday.
+Several communities in the area have spent the days since the shooting under shelter-in-place warnings, with schools canceled and residents urged to stay indoors.

 "For me it was incomprehensible that this can happen in Lewiston, Maine," Mayor Carl Sheline told CBS News Boston.